-The degree of Bachelor of Engineering may be conferred as a Pass degree or as an Honours degree.

-There are two classes of Honours, Class I, and Class II in two divisions.
+5. The degrees of Bachelor of Engineering may be conferred as a Pass degree or as Honours degree.
+There are two classes of Honours, Class I and Class II in two divisions.
 The award and grade of Honours are made in recognition of superior performance throughout the course with a greater weighting on subjects in the later years.